Scams >> Scam And Its Types >> Computer hacking Scams

 The well-known technique the scammer highly uses to trick people in hacking their computer details is by contacting through a phone call.

-The scammer randomly calls to any number and poses he is a technical person from a big company like Microsoft.
-Through some registered authentication they claim they have found some most suspicious virus attacked your computer.
-On failing which it could delete all the details in your computer and slow down the process.
-If the user got convinced and responds back then they try to catch you in track.
+The scammer randomly calls any number and poses as a technical person from a big company like Microsoft.
+Through some registered authentication, they claim they have found a suspicious virus that has attacked your computer.
+If not resolved, it could delete all the details in your computer and slow down the process.
+If the user gets convinced and responds, then they try to catch you in the trap.

-The crook asks your computer access data through which they easily hack your computer.
-Once gaining access, the scammer may change your settings making it to be more vulnerable.
+The crook asks for your computer access data, through which they easily hack your computer.
+Once gaining access, the scammer may change your settings, making it more vulnerable.
 The scammer will enroll you in some costly online program which is completely useless.
-They trick you in installing malware that tracks your personal information and other banking and transaction details.
+They trick you into installing malware that tracks your personal information and other banking and transaction details.

 beware of scammers call